divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().latitude() onto 'latitudeField'

 :Description:
-  The latitude for the geolocation in English.
+  The latitude for the geolocation.

 :Type:
   :code:`double`